AWGL/trio-panels/README.md

 More than one BED file can be inputted, just add each file as an optional extra input.

-Once the clinical scientist has confirmed the panel(s) that they will apply, they will email the bioinformatics department requesting that the panel is applied to the report.

 ### Instructions for running the script

-- If you already have the necessary BED files, follow the instructions below to apply the panel.
-If you need to make a BED file from PanelApp, see the next section before continuing.

 - If not already active, activate the virtual environment: ```source trio_env/bin/activate```